cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 ### Wrapping

 The custom module errors can be returned as their concrete type, as they already fulfill the error interface.
-However, module errors can be wrapped to provide further context and meaning to failed execution.
+Module errors can be wrapped to provide further context and meaning to failed execution.

 Regardless of whether an error is wrapped or not, the Cosmos SDK's errors package provides an API to determine if an error is of a particular kind via `Is`.